josephpchen6/YouTubePlaylistDataExtractor/README.txt

 Currently working on:
 No 'number of videos' prompt
-Directly export .csv into a youtube playlist
+Directly export .csv into a youtube playlist (need more quotas) Linux Version
-Linux Version